Mid Cornwall · TR2

 Loft Conversions in Tresillian

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Tresillian, that work is shaped by the place itself — Tresillian is a village east of Truro at the head of the Tresillian River, AONB-designated, with a Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+A Tresillian brief starts on the street, not the screen — Tresillian is a village east of Truro at the head of the Tresillian River, AONB-designated, with a Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Edwardian houses.

 • Conservation Area